 Foot drop, also known as dropped foot or drop foot, is the inability to raise the front part of the foot due to weakness or paralysis of the muscles that lift the foot (National Institute of Neurological Disorders).
 This is often caused by nerve injury (typically to the peroneal nerve), muscle disorders, or brain and spinal disorders.

 Consequentially, people who have foot drop scuff their toes along the ground; they may also bend their knees to lift their foot higher than usual to avoid the scuffing, which causes what is called a "steppage" gait.

 Luckily, there are some solutions available to help you manage foot drop depending on the level of your condition.
 In some instances, foot drop may require surgery.
-For those whose foot drop is less severe, an AFO and/or leg brace could be a viable solution.
+For those whose foot drop is less severe, a foot drop brace could be a viable option.

 Recovery depends on the cause of foot drop and how long you’ve had it.
 In some cases it can be permanent.
 There are steps you can take to help support your foot and improve walking ability.